awwad/uptane/demo/README_webfrontend.md

     - In my case, I can run these two commands:
     `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --ignore-certificate-errors --app=https://localhost:8000/UPTANE/default/index/ --incognito`
     `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --ignore-certificate-errors --app=https://localhost:8000/UPTANE/default/index/`

+**The following steps 4-6 are no longer necessary**, because the Director and Image Repo now start with these settings.
+If the values in the web frontend's database do not match these, however, follow these steps to correct them:
 4. In the web frontend for the Director Repository (Window 7):
     - Delete any existing rows (vehicles)
 5. In the web frontend for the Image Repository (Window 6):